Complex Hyperbolic Triangle Groups of Type $[m,m,0; n_1, n_2, 2]$: Introduction

 Unlike real reflections, complex reflections can be of arbitrary order.
 Work on higher order reflections has been discussed by Parker and Paupert \cite{parkpau} and Pratoussevitch \cite{anna}.
 If an ultra-parallel complex hyperbolic triangle group is generated by reflections of orders $n_1,n_2,n_3$ in complex geodesics $C_1,C_2,C_3$ with the distance between~$C_{k-1}$ and~$C_{k+1}$ equal to~$m_k$ for~$k=1,2,3$, then we say that the group is of type $[m_1,m_2,m_3;n_1,n_2,n_3]$. \\

 In this paper, we will study discreteness of ultra-parallel complex hyperbolic triangle groups of type $[m,m,0;n_1,n_2,2]$, i.e.\ one reflection of order~$n_1$, one of order \(n_2\), and one of order~$2$.
 The fixed point sets of order~$n_1$ and \(n_2\) reflections intersect on the boundary of the complex hyperbolic plane ($m_3=0$) and the other two distances between fixed point sets coincide ($m_1=m_2$).
-Ultra-parallel triangle groups of types $[m,m,0;2,2,2]$ and $[m,m,2m;2,2,2]$ have been considered in \cite{WyssGall}, groups of type $[m_1,m_2,0;2,2,2]$ have been considered in \cite{andyanna} and \cite{andy}, and groups of type $[m_1,m_2,0;3,3,2]$ have been considered in \cite{povprat}. \\
+Ultra-parallel triangle groups of types $[m,m,0;2,2,2]$ and $[m,m,2m;2,2,2]$ have been considered in \cite{WyssGall}, groups of type $[m_1,m_2,0;2,2,2]$ have been considered in \cite{andyanna} and \cite{andy}, and groups of type $[m,m,0;3,3,2]$ have been considered in~\cite{pov1} and~\cite{povprat}. \\

-To determine the possible orders (\(n_1\) and \(n_2\)) of the complex reflections for the groups of type $[m,m,0;n_1,n_2,2]$ to be discrete, we use the work of Hersonsky and Paulin \cite{hersonpaul}.
-We combine several results which give rise to the following theorem: \begin{theorem} An ultra-parallel complex hyperbolic triangle group of type \\ \([m_1, m_2, 0; n_1, n_2, n_3]\) can only be discrete if the unordered pair of orders of the complex reflections \(\iota_1\) and \(\iota_2\) is one of
+To determine the possible orders~$n_1$ and~$n_2$ of the complex reflections for the groups of type $[m,m,0;n_1,n_2,2]$ to be discrete, we use the work of Hersonsky and Paulin~\cite{hersonpaul}.
+We combine several of their results which give rise to the following theorem: